wxt-dev/wxt/docs/guide/extension-apis/storage.md

 It's important to understand the potential for race conditions when using `storage.defineConstant`.
 WXT handles the race condition within a single JS context when calling `getValue` twice in a row - the value will only be initialized once.

-However, if your extension, in quick succession, calls `getValue` once in the background and once in another JS context, like a content script, **_WXT doesn't attempt to handle this race condition_**.
+However, if your extension, in quick succession, calls `getValue` once in the background and once in another JS context, like a content script, **_the value may be initialzed twice to two values_**.

-In this case, on first install and the first time you call `getValue`, you may notice that the background and content script have different values.
+When this happens, on first install and the first time you call `getValue`, you may notice that the background and content script have different values.
 Next time you call `getValue`, the constant will have synced and the same value will be returned.
 But for that fraction of a second, you may notice two values.

 Realistically though, this race condition is rare or impossible to happen: